Morsmalleo/AhMyth/INSTRUCTIONS.md

 # AhMyth installation instructions

 ## AhMyth Development for Windows Ceased!
-    As of v1.0-beta.3, AhMyth Android RAT is currently no longer being maintained for Windows Machines until further notice, so don't bother trying to post issues or errors related to Windows because they will be ignored and removed.
+    As of v1.0-beta.3, AhMyth Android RAT is no longer being maintained for Windows Machines until further notice, so don't bother trying to post issues or errors related to AhMyth for Windows because they will be ignored and removed.

 #
 ## Binary Setup Packages (BSP's) removed